vruusmann/blog/_posts/2020-01-19-converting_logistic_regression_pmml.md

 ### Apache Spark

 Apache Spark allows the end user to choose between programming paradigms.
-The prevailing DataFrame-based machine learning API called Apache Spark ML is built around transformer and estimator classes that are almost identical to their Scikit-Learn namesakes.
+The prevailing DataFrame-based machine learning API called Apache Spark ML is built around transformers and models that are almost identical to their Scikit-Learn namesakes.
 In fact, it is possible to translate pipelines between these two ML frameworks with not much effort.

 However, solving data science problems at Apache Spark ML layer involves lot of typing, and sooner or later hits various API limits.
-For example, the label column of classification models must be explicitly converted from the high-level string representation to low-level bit vector representation, and back, using a pair of `StringIndexer(Model)` and `IndexToString` transformer classes.
+For example, the label column of classification models must be explicitly converted from the high-level string representation to low-level bit vector representation, and back, using a pair of `StringIndexer(Model)` and `IndexToString` transformers.
 The initialization of each pipeline stage typically requires writing three to five lines of boilerplate code, which adds to the burden.

 It is possible to "compress" rather complex workflows into small and expressive scripts by leveraging different API layers.